 If you’re interested in investing in high-yield bonds, do your research.
 High-yield bonds aren’t all created equal; some carry much higher risk of default than others.

 Useful information can be found in the prospectuses filed by companies offering high-yield bonds.
 Prospectuses for registered corporate bond offerings can be found on the SEC’s EDGAR website.
-FINRA’s Bond Facts tool can also provide you with important information about a bond.
+FINRA’s Fixed Income Data can also provide you with important information about a bond.

 And keep in mind the basic principle of risk and reward.
 A high-yield bond might appear enticing because of its high interest rate.
 But the potential reward may not be worth the risk involved.